 Shrimp is the king of all tempura!
-Whether you’re enjoying it with noodles, on donburi or on its own, shrimp tempura never dissapoints.
-Learn how to make perfect, light and crispy Japanese style “Ebi Ten" with my tips and tricks!
+Whether you’re enjoying it with noodles, on donburi, or on its own, shrimp tempura never disappoints.
+Learn my tips and tricks to make perfect, light, and crispy Japanese style “Ebi Ten”!

 Disclaimer: This post may contain affiliate links.
 Sudachi Recipes is part of the amazon associates programme and earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.